protocolbuffers/protocolbuffers.github.io/content/programming-guides/encoding.md

 }
 ```

-Thus, maps are encoded exactly like a `repeated` message field: as a sequence of
+Thus, maps are encoded almost exactly like a `repeated` message field: as a
-`LEN`-typed records, with two fields each.
+sequence of `LEN`-typed records, with two fields each.
+The exception is that
+order is not guaranteed to be preserved with maps during serialization.

 ## Groups {#groups}